awesomephant/blog/_posts/2017-10-01-teaching-machines-to-draw.md

 > The Wind Drawing Machines are installed in different locations to receive weather energy and translate it into an abstract format of ink drawings on paper. [...]
 The machines respond to wind speed and wind direction, and allow rain and sun to also play on the drawings.
 The principle employed here is that the wind direction orients a swiveling drawing board connected to a wind vane, while the wind speed drives a pen on a wire arm around in a cyclical motion.

 I like the notion that these are abstract drawings, but also in some sense a very accurate record of a specific place at a certain time.
 Similar maybe to [Sam Winston's work](http://www.samwinston.com/projects/).
 The first thing I thought of was doing something with [Met Office Data](https://www.metoffice.gov.uk/datapoint/product/list), but that seems contrived.

+## January 24, 2018

+TODO Random pixel shading

+## January 25, 2018

+TODO Random pixel shading layering

+## January 26, 2018

+I managed to source some [CMYK ballpoints](https://www.amazon.co.uk/gp/product/B01LY6W4MW/ref=oh_aui_detailpage_o03_s00?ie=UTF8&psc=1).
+Unfortunately, they only come in a pack of 20 together with 4 other colours that are less useful.
+Here's the first four-colour drawing I did, using the randomized pixel method:

+Here's one using regular pixels, using [this Warhol print] (Primarily because it has bright colours, secondly because it continues the tradition of using communist leaders as test subjects):

+I prefer the second one a lot.
+Each pixel is inked much more evenly, leading to cleaner colours.
+The square pixels also make it easier to align each layer, although getting it perfect seems pretty difficult.
+I did, however, run this drawing at quarter step to save time, so there should be room for improvement if I'm willing to wait twice as long.
+Having developed this method of layering colours on top of each other, I'm now effectively screenprinting (as opposed to doing line drawings).

+Some more insights from this test:

+- As with earlier layered drawings, it's best to reduce the density of each layer.
+Otherwise you end up with thick blotches of ink with no added detail.
+This has the added benefit of speeding up drawing time.
+- I printed CMYK in that order because that's how it's done in normal printing.
+- As Jake points out, the colour mixing in CMYK comes from a combination of overprinting and optical mixing.
+In the above test, the colours seem to be pretty accurate.

+## January 28, 2018: Another Drawing Machine

+Over the weeked I made the decision to build another drawing machine.
+I've been struggling for ages to find some sort of "interactive mode" for the original drawing machine.
+I tried building some sort of shape recognition software that would allow you to draw shapes and have the machine interpret them.
+I also talked about building a language-processing system that would allow people to write Sol Lewitt-style instructions and have the machine interpret them.
+None of that seemed too promising.

+So the solution is to build a second drawing machine, one that is designed to be an interactive installation.
+It's going to look something like this:

+I've already written some of the [control code](https://github.com/awesomephant/sineMachine).
+I'm using socket.io to display the function graphs in real time.

+I'll need the following parts:

+- 2x NEMA 17 Stepper
+- 2x NEMA 17 mounting bracket
+- 2x Stepper Driver (Easydriver)
+- 12V Power supply
+- Breadboard barrel jack
+- 6x Potentiometer (ie. knobs)
+- 10x Binary Switch
+- Jumper wire
+- Breadboards
+- Arduino Uno (Another One)
+- A wooden plank to mount everything on
+- A wooden board to become the control panel
+- Fishing line
+- Various fixings

+Things I'm not sure about yet:

+- How do I mount a pen to the thing?
+- How do I attach the fishing line to the motor shafts?
+- How do I attach the drawing machine to the wall in such a way that the pen is in contact with the paper?

+## January 29, 2018

+I've started construction on the second drawing machine.
+I'm using a wooden clipboard from the college art shop for the control panel - seems appropriately improvised.
+Apparently I'm the first person to ever buy one of these in the art shop - it took them about 5 minutes to find the price in the register.

+I drilled holes to mount six potentiometers and wired them to the Arduino's analogue inputs:

+Then I plugged their readings into the code for the sine functions, and to my amazement it worked on the first try.
+You can twist the knobs and watch the curves on the screen change in real time. *Insert mad scientist laughter here*.
+There seems to be some interference between some of the potentiometers - manipulating one changes the readings of other ones in the series.
+Apparently this is because [some of them have too much resistance](http://forum.arduino.cc/index.php?topic=18874.0).
+I'll replace and see if that's fixes it.